vladimirttt123/chiaposht/README.md

 ```bash
 ./ProofOfSpace check 10 -f <plot.file>
 ```
+The compressed file format is not the same as original and can use more IO for proof look ups.
+By default it is not much than the original plot format but if you need to do it even less it is possible to use *compress_io_optimize* command line parameter.
+Increasing this parameter will creates slighlty bigger files but with less IO requests for proof look ups.
+The default value 0 is good and I do not think it need to be changed.

+### Farming

 To use compressed plots for farming you need replace the mentioned before library (chiapos.cpython-312-x86_64-linux-gnu.so) in original chia instalation.
 The usual place for it